HIMLUNG HIMAL 7126M: Safest 7000m Climb

 CLIMB.
 SKI

-16 Weeks of training programs for 7000M from Training Peaks
+• 16 weeks of expedition training programs for 7000m high mountains from Training Peaks

 Himlung Himal (7126 meters) is a classic Himalayan expedition known for being one of the lesser difficult and least technical 7000 meter+ mountains to climb (although it should not be underestimated).
 It has the highest recorded summit success rate (according to the Himalayan Database) compared to other peaks.
 Himlung Himal is also renowned as one of the safest climbable peaks with fewer technical difficulties.
 It is located in the same Himalayan belt as other giants like Manaslu and the Annapurna massif, so you can expect stunning views of the surrounding peaks from the summit.